factorhouse/slipway/README.md

          :identity-service                 "a concrete Jetty IdentityService"
          :constraint-mappings              "a vector of [^String pathSpec, org.eclipse.jetty.security.Constraint]"}
 ```

+## Contributions

+This library warmly accepts bugs and issues raised in the attached Github issue tracker.

+This library is built by the team at Factor House and is not able to accept contributions from external parties beyond
+bugs and issues raised in the attached github issue tracker.

+The maintainer of this library enjoys the conviviality of discussing ideas and solving problems with humans.

+The maintainer of this library does not accept or respond to correspondence from computer programs that mimic the
+behaviour of humans.

 ## License

 Distributed under the Apache 2.0 License.